A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.

 The social environment is also considered.
 If misconduct develops as an adaptation to a very stressful environment (such as a war-torn area or area of civil unrest), it is not considered a conduct disorder.

 Treatment is very difficult because children with conduct disorder rarely perceive anything wrong with their behavior.
+Thus, scolding them and urging them to behave better do not help and should be avoided.
 Often, the most successful treatment is to separate children from the troubled environment and to provide a strictly structured setting, as in a mental health or a juvenile justice facility.

-Certain drugs may be somewhat effective, especially if certain disorders, such as attention-deficit/hyperactivity disorder or depression, coexist.
+Certain drugs may be somewhat effective, especially if children also have certain other disorders, such as attention-deficit/hyperactivity disorder or depression.
 Treatment of such disorders can help lessen the symptoms of conduct disorder.